roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-vegas.md

  "Fucking awesome," Miranda said.

  "Miranda I thought it would be fun to have her have your pussy juice on her lips as she walked down the aisle and kisses her husband for the first time," Ellie explained.
-Report_Story #3